navy interior communications electrician - ic rate

 Navy

-The United States Navy charges its Interior Communications Electricians (IC) the responsibility of installation, maintenance, and repair of all equipment required for interior communications aboard ships and at shore facilities.
+The United States Navy charges its Interior Communications Electricians (IC) with the installation, maintenance, and repair of all the interior communications equipment required aboard ships and at shore facilities.

-Interior communications are extremely vital to the inner workings of shipboard activity.
+Interior communications are critical to the efficient working of all shipboard activity.

 If those communications systems go down, all sorts of problems can arise.